Indigenous Land Acknowledgement

 - The Every Child Matters Flag will be raised and then lowered to half-staff on September 30th at 9:00am in Rosberg Park (across from City Hall) to recognize Truth and Reconciliation Day, and to commemorate the legacy of the residential school system and the impact it has had on Indigenous communities.
-The ceremony will start with a Land Acknowledgement and will include a moment of silence.
+The ceremony will begin with a Land Acknowledgement, traditional drumming, and will include a moment of silence.
 Indigenous community members, City Council, and Mayor Jim Diodati will be participating.

-- Education and training will be provided to all City staff on Truth and Reconciliation beginning the week of September 27th, by Mr. Brian Kon, Senator for the Niagara Regional Metis Council, and Fire Keeper within the Indigenous Community.
+- Education and training will be provided to all City staff on Truth and Reconciliation, by Mr. Brian Kon, Senator for the Niagara Regional Metis Council, and Fire Keeper within the Indigenous Community.

 Truth and Reconciliation Resources